MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsCallQueue.md

 ```

 ### -OverflowDisconnectTextToSpeechPrompt
-The OverflowDisconnectTextToSpeechPrompt parameter indicates the Text-to-Speech (TTS) prompt which is played to the caller when being disconnected due to the overflow.
+The OverflowDisconnectTextToSpeechPrompt parameter indicates the Text-to-Speech (TTS) prompt which is played to the caller when being disconnected due to overflow.

 ```yaml
 Type: String